 RK: I may add as well that I have been in the media for 30 years.

 DM: Correct.
 If you want to enjoy your success.
 You must be able to stand out.
 You must be adaptable.
 But you must be able to take care of your health.
 Exercise.
 Get into the habit of eating well and sleeping restfully.

 For one I parted ways with alcohol about 15 years ago and I am happy that I did.
 Because sobriety is another very crucial thing.
 I am not saying it’s the way for everybody but it’s useful.
 Do various things in moderation.
 Apply yourself because the competition is that much bigger.
 Where it used to be one university, it’s a number of them now.
 Even LDC which used to have one campus, now has three.
 The same is true in other countries.
 And all these people can do your job.
 You must stand out.

-Tio Kauma: If you were speaking to you 18 year old self today in retrospect, as a word of younger people that are listening in?
+Tio Kauma: If you were speaking to your 18-year-old self today in retrospect, as a word of younger people that are listening in?

-DM: If I sat down with my 18 year old self, I would tell myself that life is a marathon and that I should employ the effort that is necessary to succeed and understand that there are a number of things I will never have a second chance to succeed at and other things I will have plenty of chances ot do.
+DM: If I sat down with my 18-year-old self, I would tell myself that life is a marathon and that I should employ the effort that is necessary to succeed and understand that there are a number of things I will never have a second chance to succeed at and other things I will have plenty of chances to do.